 Table 16-4.
-Stages leading to tropical cyclones. $M{max}$ = near-surface wind-speed maximum. n/a = not applicable.
+Stages leading to tropical cyclones.
+M{max} = near-surface wind-speed maximum. n/a = not applicable.

-Stage M max
+Stage M {max}

-(m s -1 ) (km h -1 ) (knots)
+(m s -1) (km h -1) (knots)

 Tropical Disturbance n/a n/a n/a

 Tropical Depression < 17 < 61 ≤ 33

 Tropical Storm 17 - 32 61 - 118 33 - 63

 Tropical Cycl.(Hurricane) ≥ 33 ≥ 119 ≥ 64

-the thunderstorms and allowing them to persist and strengthen.
+warm humid boundary-layer air, thereby refueling the thunderstorms and allowing them to persist and strengthen.
 Condensation and precipitation increase, causing a corresponding increase in latentheat release.

 This warm core of the storm further strengthens the high pressure aloft via the hypsometric relationship, which drives more outflow aloft and removes more air molecules from the troposphere near the cluster.
 Thus, the surface low pressure can continue to deepen in spite of the boundary-layer inflow.
-Namely, the high-pressure aloft creates an exhaust system, while the boundary layer is the intake system to the incipient cyclone.
+Namely, the high pressure aloft creates an exhaust system, while the boundary layer is the intake system to the incipient cyclone.

+16.3.3.3.
 Tropical Storm (TS)